cozy/dissec_cozy/README.md

 ### Maintainer

-The lead maintainer for DISSEC-COZY is [JulienMirval](https://github.com/JulienMirval), send him/her a :beers: to say hello!
+The lead maintainer for DISSEC-COZY is [Julien Mirval](https://github.com/JulienMirval), send him/her a :beers: to say hello!

 ### Get in touch